Eloise Kneebone

 Brendon Green

-Prior to coming to the Bar, Brendon was a Senior Associate in the Commercial Litigation group of Norton Rose Fulbright Australia.
-He has experience acting in a broad range of complex commercial and public law (including regulatory) proceedings for both corporate and public sector clients.
+Prior to being called to the Bar, Brendon was a Senior Associate in the Commercial Litigation group of Norton Rose Fulbright Australia.
+He has experience acting in a diverse range of complex commercial and public law (including regulatory and criminal) proceedings for both corporate and public sector clients.

-Brendon was admitted as a solicitor in 2015 and called to the Bar in 2024.
-He has acted for clients in the High Court of Australia, Federal Court of Australia, NSW Supreme Court (including the Court of Appeal and Court of Criminal Appeal), NSW Land and Environment Court, NSW District Court, Administrative Appeals Tribunal and NSW Civil and Administrative Tribunal.
+Brendon was admitted to practice in 2015.
+He has acted for clients in the High Court of Australia, Federal Court of Australia, NSW Supreme Court (including the Court of Appeal and Court of Criminal Appeal), NSW Land and Environment Court, NSW District Court, NSW Local Court and various tribunals.
+He holds a Bachelor of Laws (Honours Class 1) and Bachelor of Commerce (with Distinction) from the University of New South Wales.

-Brendon accepts briefs in all areas of law, including commercial and public law proceedings.
-He is listed in Best Lawyers’ 2023, 2024 and 2025 editions of ‘Ones to Watch in Australia (Litigation)’.
+Brendon accepts briefs in all areas of law, particularly commercial and public law proceedings.
+He is listed in Best Lawyers’ 2023, 2024, 2025 and 2026 editions of ‘Ones to Watch in Australia (Litigation)’.

 John Birrell